jinilover/miscellaneous-notes/Note_on_Haskell.md

 * When to use Exception or not?
 I think if the code is **pure**, we can define programmatic exceptions which is more readable.

 ## Automatic conversion - "secret" GHC behaviour
 This is a mysterious feature if you are unfamiliar with the GHC behaviour.
-The code still works w/o automatic conversion.
+The code still works w/o explicit conversion.
 But it will simplify the code if you know this "secret" behaviour.
 Automatic conversion happens in a few occasions based on **type class** instances.

 ### 1. `Num`